intro

 3

-WHERE CONTAINS(Description, 'high AND powerful');
+WHERE CONTAINS(Description, 'comfortable AND long');

 Notice the use of the AND